Curtis Bligh from Made in Britain member Excell Metal Spinning takes a closer look at repetitive manufacturing

-The repetitive manufacturing process forms one of the six different variations of manufacturing processes that have been adopted by organisations worldwide (to find out more about what the six manufacturing processes are, read our short blog here).
+THE repetitive manufacturing process forms one of the six different variations of manufacturing processes that have been adopted by organisations worldwide (to find out more about what the six manufacturing processes are, read my previous article here).
 It distinguishes itself from other manufacturing processes by utilising production lines that operate 24/7.

 Within our workplace, we have the resources required to produce dedicated production lines of specified components or products.
 For example, the manufacture of lampshades.

 The first initial step of production is to finalise the design.
 This would involve liaising with the customer to determine the specifications of the product’s design and look i.e. dimension, material etc.

 The second step is sourcing and purchasing raw materials.
 Within our facilities, this would be in the form of sheet metal, carefully sourced with quality in mind and as local as possible to minimise our carbon footprint.

 Step 3 – Guillotine and circle cutting

 The metal spinning process, in short, requires 'blanks' that are produced from the raw materials that have been purchased.
 The blanks are cut and shaped by the Guillotine and Circle Cutting machinery we have in place within our factory.

 The blanks are mounted on the CNC metal spinning lathe which is programmed to form the blanks into the desired lampshade design given to us from the customer.
 Take a look at our lampshade case study to see an example of our work by clicking here.